About the Ely DA

+Churches in the diocese with bell towers are affiliated to the Association, a list of these churches is here.
 The Ely DA is composed of four districts, each with its own website.
 Ringers and bell towers are usually attached to an individual district.

 There is a separate Bell Restoration Fund for the Ely DA; this is a registered charity.
 The bell restoration fund provides grant and loan funding for churches and other authorities in the Diocese of Ely to provide, maintain and improve the bells and their installations, bell towers and training facilities.
-More about the Bell Restoration Fund, including how to make a donation and apply for a grant, is here.

 An article on the formation of the Ely Diocesan Association in 1897, first published by The Ringing World on 10th January 1997, Issue 4472, is available here.
 Celebration by the Ely DA of its centenary in 1997 is described here.